 Walffridsson ended his SuperElit season with two goals and two assists in 24 games, while finishing with three assists in 31 games in the Allvenskan league.
 A pure defensive player with a nastiness to his game, he will make sure opposing players are uncomfortable if they’re in his zone.
 The Caps don’t have many nasty players outside of Tyler Lewington, so it’s good to have one in the system.
 Only time will tell if his defensive side of the game is strong enough to make an impact in North America.

-Still a you f project at this point, it will be at least one more year in Sweden for the 19-year-old Walfridsson, possibly two.
+Still a project at this point, it will be at least one more year in Sweden for the 19-year-old Walfridsson, possibly two.
 Most consider Walfridsson a traditional two-way player, including Walfridsson himself, but it’s his defensive game that has opened eyes.
 His defensive game s coming along nicely, but the offensive game will need to improve before he makes his way to the states.

 PREVIOUS PROSPECT REVIEWS